-Each of the Amendment Proposal and the Incentive Plan Proposal are conditioned upon the approval of the Merger Proposal and, in the event the Merger Proposal does not receive the necessary vote to approve that proposal, then HAQ will not complete any of the transactions identified in any of the proposals.
+Each of the the Amendment Proposal and the Incentive Plan Proposal are conditioned upon the approval of the Merger Proposal and, in the event the Merger Proposal does not receive the necessary vote to approve that proposal, then HAQ will not complete any of the transactions identified in any of the proposals.
 If the Merger proposal is approved but the Amendment Proposal or Incentive Plan are not approved, we may still consummate the Merger if PharmAthene waives these conditions.
 Adoption of the Adjournment Proposal is not conditioned upon the adoption of any of the other proposals.

-No fairness opinion or valuation analysis from an independent third party was obtained with respect to the Merger Proposal nor did the Board determine a specific value for PharmAthene.
-The Board of Directors of HAQ has determined that the fair market value of PharmAthene exceeds 80% of HAQ's net assets and that the terms of the Merger are in the best interest of and fair to the stockholders.
-Such determination with respect to the proposed Merger and the consideration being paid for PharmAthene was based upon various factors as described in the enclosed Proxy Statement including the Board's independent analysis of PharmAthene's business, technology and future prospects, PharmAthene's management and historical investments in PharmAthene by third parties.
+Although no fairness opinion was obtained with respect to the Merger Proposal, the Board of Directors of HAQ has determined that the terms of the Merger are in the best interest of and fair to the stockholders.
+Such determination with respect to the proposed Merger was based, in part, upon the Board's negotiations with respect to the purchase price of PharmAthene as well as various other factors as described in the enclosed Proxy Statement.

-The Board of Directors of HAQ has fixed the close of business on June 15, 2007, as the record date (the "Record Date") for the determination of stockholders entitled to notice of and to vote at the Special Meeting and at any adjournment thereof.
+The Board of Directors of HAQ has fixed the close of business on \\\\\\, 2007, as the record date (the "Record Date") for the determination of stockholders entitled to notice of and to vote at the Special Meeting and at any adjournment thereof.
 A list of the stockholders entitled to vote as of the Record Date at the Special Meeting will be open to the examination of any stockholder, for any purpose germane to the meeting, during ordinary business hours for a period of ten calendar days before the Special Meeting at HAQ's offices at 2116 Financial Center, 666 Walnut Street, Des Moines, Iowa, 50309 and at the time and place of the meeting during the duration of the meeting.